Sponge-bink/alfred-clipboard-history-archive/README.md

 # Clipboard History Archive for Alfred

-Backup Alfred's clipboard history so it doesn't expire!
+Backup Alfred’s clipboard history so it doesn’t expire!

-Alfred's Clipboard History can only keep items copied within 3 months at most.
+Alfred’s Clipboard History can only keep items copied within 3 months at most.
 With this workflow you can have unlimited amount of items ready to search for.

-This workflow lets you backup data from Alfred's Clipboard History (only texts will be backed up).
+This workflow lets you backup data from Alfred’s Clipboard History (only texts will be backed up).
 Merge the backed up data to a master database (without duplications).
 And search in the master database.

 *You will need to specify a directory first.
 Inside the ‘Configure Workflow…’ button, find ‘Backup to’ option and select a folder you want to backup to.*